Meaning of Hodgepodge

 Dating back to the 14th century, there is an earlier form of hodgepodge, hotchpotch, that is still used in Britain, and this is a form of the Middle English hotchpot, which before that was hochepot.

-Hochepot derived from the same word in French, and was formed from the verb hocher, meaning "to shake," and pot which meant the same thing in French as it does in English: a large, deep pan for cooking.
+The origin of hodgepodge is ulimately French, however.
+The Middle English Hochepot derived from the same word in French, and was formed from the verb hocher, meaning “to shake,” and pot which meant the same thing in French as it does in English: a large, deep pan for cooking.

 So, the word referred to a stew with a whole bunch of different ingredients all “shaken” together in a pot.